voussoir/else/SpinalTap/README.md

 A couple of tools for copying files and directories.

+- 2016 12 06
+    - Fixed bug where dry runs would still create directories

 - 2016 11 27
     - Renamed the `copy_file` parameter `callback` to `callback_progress` for clarity.